-3.1.5 Uniqueness of Name
+3.1.5 Uniqueness of name

 Subject names need not be globally unique in this PKI.
-However, each CA shall certify that subject names are unique among the certificates it issues and must describe the process for creating unique names in the CPS.
+Each CA shall certify that subject names are unique among the certificates it issues and describe the process in the CPS.
+For example, if a specific CA vendor has deployed multiple PKI instances (i.e., there are multiple root certificates for the same CA vendor), the Subject name shall be unique enough to distinguish the instances).

-3.1.6 Recognition, Authentication, and Role of Trademarks
+3.1.6 Recognition, authentication, and role of trademarks